tendermint/amino_rs/prost-amino-derive/README.md

 # prost-derive

-`prost-derive` handles generating encoding and decoding implementations for Rust types annotated with `prost` annotation.
-For the most part, users of `prost` shouldn't need to interact with `prost-derive` directly.
+`prost-amino-derive` handles generating encoding and decoding implementations for Rust types annotated with `prost` annotation.
+For the most part, users of `prost` shouldn't need to interact with `prost-amino-derive` directly.

 ## License